-Exchange Programs allow you to study overseas at one of the many partner universities Deakin has an agreement with for one or two trimesters.
+A Trimester Abroad allows you to study overseas at one of the many partner universities Deakin has an agreement with for either one or two trimesters.
 With more than 200 partner universities all over the world, Deakin offers you a great range to choose from.

-Five steps to applying for an Exchange Program:
+Five steps to applying for a Trimester Abroad

-- Information Session – Attending a compulsory Information Session is your first step toward applying for an Exchange Program
+- Information Session – Attending a compulsory Information Session is your first step toward applying for a Trimester Abroad

 - Host Universities – Please review the list of host universities, including their restrictions and categories